 Proposals must not extend more than 3m from the end wall of the outrigger.
 This is to limit the visual and daylight impact to neighbouring properties, as supported by Policy 57 of the Local Plan, ‘Amenity’.

-Proposals should be no higher than 2.4m at side boundaries, if there is no existing extension on the immediate neighbouring property.
+Proposals should not exceed 2.4m in height at the side boundary, if there is no existing extension on the immediate neighbouring property.
 Height will be measured from the adjoining properties and ground level changes taken into consideration.

 Internal layout should be properly considered, and a lightwell or skylight should be included to provide ventilation and bring daylight into the centre of the house.
 For habitable rooms where the lightwell is the only source of natural light, proposed lightwells should measure 1.5-2.m in depth.

-Wraparound extension, no higher than 2.4m on the boundary
+Wraparound extension, should be no higher than 2.4m on the boundary

-Retrofit considerations for this type of alteration - this can be viewed closer-up in the right-hand side bar
+Retrofit considerations for single storey rear extensions - this can also be viewed in the right-hand side bar

 Learn about the retrofit ideas above, and other retrofit measures, using the links below: